kazyon/EarthChain/Whitepaper/README.md

 PoS ([Proof-of-Stake](https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQs#what-is-proof-of-stake)) based blockchains try to counter these limitations using a staking mechanism, but the blockchains that are able to achieve high throughput with PoS are able to do so at the cost of decentralization.
 These limitations are often a necessary condition for public blockchains to ensure security and decentralization where a block needs to be propagated through the network and validated by all the nodes to achieve finality.<br/>

-Earthchain solves this problem by using a high throughput blockchain with consensus provided by a selected set of Block Producers, chosen for every checkpoint by a set of Stakers.
-It then uses a Proof Of Stake layer to **validate the blocks and publish periodic proofs (merkle roots) of the blocks produced by the Block Producers to the Earthchain mainchain.
+Network 3.0 solves this problem by using a high throughput blockchain with consensus provided by a selected set of Block Producers, chosen for every checkpoint by a set of Stakers.
+It then uses a Proof Of Stake layer to **validate the blocks and publish periodic proofs (merkle roots) of the blocks produced by the Block Producers to the Network 3.0 mainchain.
 This helps in achieving high level of decentralization while maintaining an extremely fast (< 1 seconds) block confirmation times.**

 ### Low Transaction Throughput {#tbd variable}

 Public blockchains have to maintain a certain amount of time lag between the production of adjacent blocks so as to ensure ample time for block propagation.
 Also, the block size needs to be small so as to ensure quick propagation of the block through the network.
 This entails that the number of transactions in a particular block need to be fairly limited.<br />

-Earthchain solves this problem by using a **worker node layers to produce the blocks.** Worker Nodes enable the system to produce blocks at a very fast rate.
+Network 3.0 solves this problem by using a **worker node layers to produce the blocks.** Worker Nodes enable the system to produce blocks at a very fast rate.
 The system ensures decentralization using PoS checkpoints which are pushed to the Mainchain (Ethereum serves as the mainchain for a start).**This enables The Matic Network to theoretically achieve up to $$1^{16}$$  transactions per second on a single side chain.**

 ### Scalability {#tbd variable}

-As discussed in the previous section, The Earthchain Network easily achieves a theoretical speed of up to $$1^{16}$$ transactions per second on a single side chain. **In future, The Earthchain Network is expected to be able to easily add more side chains verticaly by using Kubernetes containers to ramp up and down depending on the load to sustain and increase the total number of transactions on the Earthchain while using the same decentralized PoS layer.**
+As discussed in the previous section, The Network 3.0 Network easily achieves a theoretical speed of up to $$1^{16}$$ transactions per second on a single side chain. **In future, The Network 3.0 Network is expected to be able to easily add more side chains verticaly by using Kubernetes containers to ramp up and down depending on the load to sustain and increase the total number of transactions on the Network 3.0 while using the same decentralized PoS layer.**

-Theoretically the Earthchain Network has the capacity for 10 millions transactions per second with the usage of multiple side chains.
-Also, the mechanism to do so will be been demonstrated with the first Earthchain proof-of-concept with the first Earthchain side-chain and new chains can be added in due course of time.
+Theoretically the Network 3.0 Network has the capacity for 10 millions transactions per second with the usage of multiple side chains.
+Also, the mechanism to do so will be been demonstrated with the first Network 3.0 proof-of-concept with the first Network 3.0 side-chain and new chains can be added in due course of time.

 ### Size of Blockchain {#tbd variable}

 Each block on the blockchain and/or compute state in case of a smart contract based blockchain must be validated by multiple nodes.
 Each node has to manage a copy of the state and the blocks.
 While the chain increases in size as the days go by, maintaining and validating the whole blockchain becomes difficult and results in fewer full nodes in public blockchains, which poses a risk for decentralization.<br/>

-For the EarthChain Network, the primary layer which provides decentralization may choose to store only the blocks of Earthchain from the previous checkpoint to the next checkpoint.
+For Network 3.0, the primary layer which provides decentralization may choose to store only the blocks of Network 3.0 from the previous checkpoint to the next checkpoint.
 All previous transaction/block proofs have been submitted to the mainchain. **This enables extremely low fidelity PoS nodes which can be run in very low-cost machines with low storage.
-In future, The Earthchain Network intends to enable mobile device based PoS miners too.
-Our aim is to create the perfect size for blocks in order for Earthchain to provide low syncronisation time and also **
+In future, Network 3.0 intends to enable mobile device based PoS miners too.
+Our aim is to create the perfect size for blocks in order for Network 3.0 to provide low syncronisation time and also **

 ### Multiple micropayment channels with other off-chain solutions {#loooong}

 Some payment channel solutions have proposed solutions to solve the problem of micro-payments.
 However, the process of opening and managing channels with multiple DApps or users is complex.
 Additionally, the speed and convenience of mediated payments over channels is still up for debate.

-Since **The EarthChain Network uses a state-based architecture on an EVM (Earthchain Virtual Machine), it does not require payment channels to be opened between two parties.
-In fact, any valid Bitcoin address is a valid Earthchain Address and a receiver does not need to be on the Earthchain to receive payment.
-They would only need to have a Earthchain Wallet when they want to retrieve the payments on the main chain or spend it in the ecosystem on the Earthchain Network.**
+Since **The Network 3.0 Network uses a state-based architecture on an EVM (Network 3.0 Virtual Machine), it does not require payment channels to be opened between two parties.
+In fact, any valid Bitcoin address is a valid Network 3.0 Address and a receiver does not need to be on the Network 3.0 to receive payment.
+They would only need to have a Network 3.0 Wallet when they want to retrieve the payments on the main chain or spend it in the ecosystem on the Network 3.0 Network.**

 ### High Transaction Fees {#tbd variable}